 A Partner at Lander and Rogers, Rob Muir jointly leads the firm’s national Health Law team.

 With a double degree, Bachelor of Law and Bachelor of Commerce (E-commerce /Sports Management), Rob has been involved in community-based sport for close to 20 years, both as an athlete, umpire, coach and committee member.

 Rob is keen to make a positive contribution to the Board of Netball Victoria.

 CPA qualified, Marc has a passion for contributing to the community from both career and personal perspectives.
 With extensive management leadership experience in local government, community and public sector organisations, his passion for community and experience as a senior executive involving strategy, governance and leadership will be a good match for Netball Victoria in meeting its strategic goals.

-Having an extensive professional career in local government has provided Marc with the skills and experience in a number of disciplines including finance, digital technology, organisational strategy and performance, corporate governance, media and communications.
+Having an extensive professional career in local government has provided Marc with the skills and experience in a number of disciplines including finance, digital technology, organisational strategy and performance and corporate governance.

 Marc is keen to utilise his technical, leadership and strategic skills to positively impact the netball community.